open-telemetry/opentelemetry-collector-contrib/pkg/telemetryquerylanguage/tql/README.md

 - `nil`,
 - `0x0001`

+### Expressions

+Expressions allow a decision to be made about whether an Invocation should be called.
+The TQL does not force an expression to be used, it only allows the opportunity for the expression to be invoked before invoking the associated Invocation.
+Expressions always evaluate to a boolean value (true or false).

+Expressions can consist of the literal string `where` followed by one or more Conditions (see below).
+Conditions can be joined with the literal strings `and` and `or`.
+Note that `and` expressions have higher precedence than `or`.
+Expressions can be grouped with parentheses to override evaluation precedence.

 ### Conditions

-Conditions allow a decision to be made about whether an Invocation should be called.
-The TQL does not force a condition to be used, it only allows the opportunity for the condition to be invoked before invoking the associated Invocation.
-Conditions allways return true or false.
+Conditions can be either:
+- A literal boolean value (`true` or `false`).

-Conditions are made up of a left Value, an operator, and a right Value.
+- A Comparison, made up of a left Value, an operator, and a right Value.
 See [Values](#values) for details on what a Value can be.

 Operators determine how the two Values are compared.
 The valid operators are: